Xilinx/video-sdk/docs/include/ffmpeg/video_scaling.rst

       -map "[c]"   -b:v 1250K -c:v mpsoc_vcu_h264 -f mp4 -y ./scaled_360p30.mp4 \
       -map "[d]"   -b:v 625K  -c:v mpsoc_vcu_h264 -f mp4 -y ./scaled_288p30.mp4

-This example can also be found in the FFMpeg introductory tutorials: :ref:`Transcode With Multiple-Resolution Outputs <transcode-with-abr-ladder>`.
+This example can also be found in the FFmpeg introductory tutorials: :ref:`Transcode With Multiple-Resolution Outputs <transcode-with-abr-ladder>`.

 Encoding Scaler Outputs
 -----------------------

-The outputs of an ABR ladder can be encoded on the device using either the ``mpsoc_vcu_h264`` or the ``mpsoc_vcu_hevc`` codec. **IMPORTANT:** All outputs must be encoded using the same codec.
+The outputs of an ABR ladder can be encoded on the device using either the ``mpsoc_vcu_h264`` or the ``mpsoc_vcu_hevc`` codec.
+All outputs must be encoded using the same codec.

 Using Raw Scaler Outputs